 - A reading record

-- A reading activity book
+- A homework activity linked to reading

 Reading books will be changed weekly on a Thursday and must be in school available to read every day.